Dual Diagnosis vs Co-Occurring Disorders

 Hotline(844) 597-1011

-• An Integrated Recovery Plan aims to reduce the negative side effects of mental health disorders, including problems paying attention, feeling depressed, and disinclination to socialize with others.
+• An integrated recovery plan aims to reduce the negative side effects of mental health disorders, including problems paying attention, feeling depressed, and aversion to socializing with others.

 • You are more likely to be able to treat your substance abuse disorder and mental health dysfunction at the same time when pharmacological therapy addresses both disorders.